BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 ### Restoration process
 {% include image-gallery.html pages = page.images_restore %}

 1. **Seed Phrase Entry**: When restoring a wallet, users enter their seed phrase into their wallet.
-This seed phrase regenerates all cryptographic keys associated with the user's account.
+This seed phrase regenerates secrets that may have been used to mint ecash.

 2. **Mint(s) Entry**: Users must input the mint URL for each mint they used before.
-This ensures their wallet can properly reconnect and verify their tokens.
+This ensures their wallet can properly reconnect and recreate their tokens.

-3. **Verification**: The mint(s) checks these proofs against its records to confirm that the bitcoin backed ecash tokens have not been previously spent and are still valid.
-This process relies on the signatures (proofs) that were initially generated when the tokens were minted.
+3. **Verification**: The mint(s) checks these blinded secrets against its records to confirm if it has been seen before and can reissue the signature.

 {% include tip/open.html color="blue" icon="info" label="Privacy Considerations During Verification" %}